-In this picture, the stars are part of Google AdWords’ ad extensions.
+In this picture, the stars are part of Google Ads’ ad extensions.
 With ad extensions, information such as additional pages (site links), location or telephone numbers can also be added to an ad.

 The stars are added by the automatic ad extension “seller rating”.
 Unlike manual extensions, automatic ad extensions cannot be set directly in an AdWords account.
 Here, the link works by domain specification.
 A domain’s collected reviews and ratings are sent to Google.
 If the domain in an AdWords ad corresponds to a domain with ratings, the stars can be shown.

 - alignment of the campaign towards the Google search network

 - user search must be carried out on google.com / co.uk / .de / co.nz / com.au / com.jg / .fr / .nl

 - there must be at least 100 reviews and ratings from different users within the past 12 months for each country

 - overall rating must be at least a 3.5 out of 5

 - at least 10 reviews must be in the user’s target language

 All existing reviews and ratings (possibly from various review providers) are aggregated.
 How many and which reviews and ratings there are can be checked here:

 Seller ratings are also shown in Google Shopping.
 Google Shopping is a price comparison platform; since 2013 it is no longer part of unpaid results, but is controlled via Google Ads and PPC (pay-per-click).